jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 We grab our coats and head out to Maya's back deck—a covered space with heaters that are running but barely making a dent in the cold.
 A few other people are out here too, but it's quieter than inside, more space to breathe.

-The sky is clear, stars brilliant, the kind of cold that makes everything sharp.
+The sky is clear, stars brilliant, the kind of cold that makes everything sharp and immediate.

 "Five more days," Ethan says.